Sampling and Remote Estimation for the Ornstein-Uhlenbeck Process through Queues: Age of Information and Beyond: Introduction

 \item The optimal sampler design of Wiener process in \cite{2020Sun} is a limiting case of the above result.
 By comparing the optimal sampling policies of OU process and Wiener process, we find that the threshold function $v(\beta)$ changes according to the signal model, where the parameter $\beta$ is determined in the same way for both signal models.

-\item Further, we consider a class of signal-agnostic sampling policies, where the sampling times are determined without using knowledge of the observed OU process.
+\item Further, we consider a class of signal-agnostic sampling policies, where the sampling times are determined without using knowledge of the signal value of the observed OU process; the parameters of the OU process are known.
 The optimal signal-agnostic sampling problem is equivalent to an MDP for minimizing the time-average of a nonlinear age function $p(\Delta_t) $, which has been solved recently in \cite{SunNonlinear2019}.
 The age-optimal sampling policy is a threshold policy on \emph{expected} estimation error, where the threshold function is simply $v(\beta) =\beta$ and the parameter $\beta$ is determined in the same way as above.

 \item The above results hold for (i) general service time distributions with a finite mean and (ii) sampling problems both with and without a sampling rate constraint.
 Numerical results suggest that the optimal sampling policy is better than zero-wait sampling and the classic uniform sampling.